 Soy flour is another flour that comes from East Asia, like coconut flour.
 This one is made from milled soybeans.
 You can buy it in specialty markets or even make your own.

 Soy flour has a similar nutritional profile to coconut flour.
 Unlike many substitute flours, it is also low-carb in addition to being gluten-free, making it a good choice for people on diets.
 However, its flavor is far more savory and bean-like than coconut flour.
-If you are using it as a substitute in a sweet recipe, increase the quantity of sweeteners that you are using.
+If you are using it as a substitute in a sweet recipe, increase the number of sweeteners that you are using.

 Rice flour, made from ground rice, is a staple in many South Asian dishes.
 Just like coconut flour, it is gluten-free and has a neutral taste that makes it a versatile choice for sweet and savory recipes.